U.S. Route 6 in California: Grand Army of the Republic Highway

 US 6 was later extended further south through the Mojave Desert and Los Angeles to Long Beach in Southern California.
 It traveled along with what is now US 395, SR 14 (Sierra Highway), I-5, I-110/SR 110, and SR 1.
 When the Four Level Interchange was constructed, US 6 was the original number for SR 110 at this interchange.

 It formerly ran from Long Beach west to San Pedro and continued north on Figueroa Street, briefly concurrent with US 66 in Los Angeles before turning northwest and cosigning with US 99 on San Fernando Road.
 US 66 continued north on the Arroyo Seco Freeway before also being decommissioned in 1964, leading to the Harbor and Arroyo Seco freeways being redesignated to SR 11, which ran from Gaffey Street in San Pedro to Colorado Boulevard in Pasadena.
 In 1981, the Harbor Freeway between Gaffey Street and I-10 became I-110, replacing the SR 11 designation.
 The northern segment of SR 11 continuing to Glenarm Street became SR 110, which continues briefly as the Harbor Freeway before becoming the Pasadena Freeway north of the Four Level Interchange with US 101.

 Renumbering

 In 1964, all the route of US 6 in California south of Bishop lost official status with its US 6 signs removed.
 The highway was truncated to Bishop as part of the 1964 state highway renumbering.
-In 2007, the state legislature recognized the decommissioned segment as Historic US 6 and approved the placement of such Historic US 6 signage along the old alignment.
+In 2007, the state legislature recognized the decommissioned segment as Historic US 6 and approved the placement of Historic US 6 signage along the old alignment.